marctollis/INF515-Comparative-Genomics_fall22/README.md

 Special emphasis is on building practical skills in computational biology.
 Classes will consist of lectures, student led discussions of primary literature, and computational labs.

-The course is modeled after other genomics courses being taught by [Mike Schatz @ Cold Spring Habor](https://github.com/schatzlab/appliedgenomics2017) and [Casey Dunn @ Yale University](https://github.com/Yale-EEB723/syllabus).
+The course inspired by other genomics courses being taught by [Mike Schatz @ Cold Spring Habor](https://github.com/schatzlab/appliedgenomics2017) and [Casey Dunn @ Yale University](https://github.com/Yale-EEB723/syllabus).
+I try to cite all material where credit is due.
 Some publicly available material has been repurposed.

 ## Prerequisites
 * The course is open to any NAU graduate student, although certain components are meant to benefit CS/Informatics, Biology, and Forestry students working on a thesis project.<br/>
-* Students will complete a research project as part of their grade, you may use your own data or publicly available data.
-Projects will be explained in detail during class.
+* Students will choose between a Track A (research) and Track B (survey paper) for a final project as 20% of their grade, you may use your own data or publicly available data.
+Projects and tracks will be explained in detail during class and are available on BBLearn.

 ## Resources
 * Materials for the course are available at this repository.
 Go to the green "Code" button, and download the repository.<br/>